HsecCx/workshop1/lab2_sast/index.md

     ![SQL Injection Learn More](./assets/images/sqli_learnmore.png "SQL Injection Learn More")

-8. Click on __Remediation Excamples__ to see an example of how to implement a sanitizer within the code to mitigate the SQL Injection vulnerability
+8. Click on __Remediation Examples__ to see an example of how to implement a sanitizer within the code to mitigate the SQL Injection vulnerability

     ![SQL Injection Code Sample](./assets/images/sqli_code_sample.png "SQL Injection Code Sample")